 Paul is part of our policing team where he leads and teaches on second and third-year modules for our undergraduate Professional Policing programme.
 He prepares and delivers lectures, seminars and workshops to students on a range of subject matter including evidence-based policing, decision-making, research methods, professional policing standards, and diversity and inclusion.
 He also teaches quantitative and qualitative research methods to postgraduate students studying across a range of criminal justice courses.
 Paul has a research background that is interdisciplinary, predominantly domestic violence/abuse risk assessment and intervention, but includes youth violence intervention, and the professional response to stalking and to parricide.
 He has publications in the 'Journal of Family Violence' and 'Springer Science and Business Media LLC'.

-Prior to joining us, Paul worked as a researcher for five years within our School of Social Work, Care and Community.
+Prior to joining us, Paul worked as a researcher for five years.
 He contributed to various research projects and service evaluations in this time, creating suitable measures and data collection materials, interviewing professionals and service users, conducting quantitative and qualitative data analysis, and report writing.
 Alongside this, he conducted his own doctoral research into the police risk assessment of domestic violence/abuse.
 Throughout his research experience, he has presented at national and international conferences including the National Policing Conference (POLCON) and the European Conference on Domestic Violence.